 Serious Injury or Illness of Covered Service Member: A serious injury or illness is one that was incurred by a service member in the line of duty on active duty that may render the service member medically unfit to perform the duties of his or her office, grade, rank, or rating.

 Employee Request Form - (MS Word)

-If the time off is more than three (3) days or due to a chronic condition, the employee may complete the Employee Request Form.
-Forward the completed form to your supervisor/department.
+If the time off is more than three (3) days or due to a chronic condition, the employee shall complete the Employee Request Form.

 Send the request and certification forms to Human Resources or bring to the Employee Service Center 1044 Delp